kemapak/blog/code-review/topics/naming.md

 Most important aspect of code documentation is good, simple, understandable names.

-So our classes, methods, members, functions, modules, variables, constants, properties names must be named indicate it's purpose clearly.
+So our classes, methods, members, functions, modules, variables, constants, properties names must be named indicate its purpose clearly.

 ## [N2] Do not use abbreviations unless agreed by the entire team and documented as a list.